 First, by changing option substout from its default value of zero to one, you can tell AMPL to look for all "defining" constraints that have the form shown above: a single variable to the left of an = sign.
 When this alternative is employed, AMPL tries to use as many of these constraints as possible to substitute variables out of the model.
 After you have typed solve and a nonlinear program has been generated from a model and data, the constraints are scanned in the order that they appeared in the model.
-A constraint is identified as "defining" provided that

-- it has just one variable to the left of an = sign; - the left-hand variable's declaration did not specify any restrictions, such as integrality or bounds; and - the left-hand variable has not already appeared in a constraint identified as defining.
+A constraint is identified as "defining" provided that the left-hand variable's declaration did not specify any restrictions, such as integrality or bounds; and the left-hand variable has not already appeared in a constraint identified as defining.